Oya Aydoğan

-She suffered from aortic aneurysm on 7 May 2016, before the Mother's Day and died on 15 May 2016 at Liv Hospital in Ulus.
+She suffered from an aortic aneurysm on 7 May 2016, before Mother's Day and died on 15 May 2016 at Liv Hospital in Ulus.

 Early life

-Oya Aydoğan was born on 10 February 1957 to Cemal and Güldane Aydoğan in Erzincan as the second child of her family.
-Until the age of eight, she lived together with her family in Beyoğlu, Istanbul.
+Oya Aydoğan was born on 10 February 1957 to Cemal and Güldane Aydoğan in Erzincan.
+She was the second child in her family.
+Until the age of eight, she lived with her family in Beyoğlu, Istanbul.

 Acting career

-While at school, Aydoğan decided that she wanted to become an actress and, in 1975 she won a beauty competition titled Alev Gün, but due to the backlash from her family she was forced to return the award.
+While at school, Aydoğan decided that she wanted to become an actress, and in 1975 she won a beauty competition titled Alev Gün.
+However, she was forced to return the award due to the backlash from her family.
 In 1976, she became the winner of Ses magazine's 8th Cinema Artist Competition.
-At the same year she was cast in a leading role in the movie Deli Şahin opposite Cüneyt Arkın.
+In the same year, she was cast as the leading role in the movie Deli Şahin opposite Cüneyt Arkın.
 In 1978, she joined the cast of Neşeli Günler produced by Ertem Eğilmez.
 After the 1980 Turkish coup d'état, she took part in movies with Arabesque theme.
-In 1982, she portrayed the character of Hüsniye in the movie Yedi Bela Hüsnü opposite Kemal Sunal.
+In 1982, she portrayed the character Hüsniye in the movie Yedi Bela Hüsnü opposite Kemal Sunal.
 In 1980s, she worked as a singer in casinos.
-In 1986, together with Emrah she produced the movie Merhamet.
+In 1986, with Emrah she produced the movie Merhamet.

 In 2007–2010, she acted in FOX's fantasy-comedy TV series Bez Bebek.
 In 2011, she worked as a TV presenter alongside Emel Müftüoğlu on the TV program Şekerli Kahve.
 Before her death, she was a presenter on Beyaz TV's program Söylemezsem Olmaz alongside Lerzan Mutlu.